azurecrystalz/azurecrystalz.github.io/source/_posts/ev3ns-mainstory-A-p1.md

 {% bubble Kuguri %}
 Oh?
 Is that so?

-What a perfect chance… to show the Naked King despair.
+What a perfect chance… to show the Naked King[^7] despair.
 {% endbubble %}

 <h2 id="4">003-A04: Welcome to the Cage</h2>